Yakisoba

 PREPARATION

-- Cut the bacon strips into strips and set aside.
+Cut the bacon strips into pieces and set aside.

-- Add the rest of the vegetables and continue to stir with the help of two spatulas.
+Add the rest of the vegetables and continue stirring with the help of two spatulas.
 Add a drop of plain water.

-- Make some space in the center of the pot and pour the pre-cooked noodles: help yourself with the spatulas by continuing to turn the noodles until they are well separated, being careful not to break them.
+Make some space in the center of the pot and pour in the pre-cooked noodles: use the spatulas to keep turning the noodles until they are well separated, being careful not to break them.

-- Pour in the Otafuku sauce and continue stirring.
-Allow to flavor well and serve immediately hot (you can add aonori seaweed, sesame seeds, katsuobushi or beni shoga as garnishes to taste).
+Pour in the Otafuku sauce and continue stirring.
+Allow it to absorb the flavor well and serve immediately while hot (you can add aonori seaweed, sesame seeds, katsuobushi, or beni shoga as garnishes to taste).